 You can hire a professional space clearer (no I am not making this up) or you could do something called smudging which is the burning of sacred herbs.

-So you’re probably wondering why Tori Spelling’s name is in the title?
+So it’s at this point when you’re probably wondering why Tori Spelling’s name is in the title.

 Years ago I was a big fan of Tori Spelling’s reality television programs.